What Makes Your Property Value Increase? 12 Key Factors to Watch

 11. Disasters

 When homes are destroyed by natural or man-made disasters, the value of unaffected properties rises as a result of a decrease in supply and an increase in demand from displaced homeowners.
 In particular, property values of unaffected adjacent communities tend to rise.
-While this seems the opposite should be true, homeowners accustomed to regional natural disasters are prepared to pay higher homeowner’s insurance rates to remain in the area.
+Homeowners accustomed to regional natural disasters are prepared to pay higher homeowner’s insurance rates to remain in the area.

 12. Generational shifts

-Over the past few years, data from the National Association of Realtors has shown that millennials make up a growing portion of homebuyers, and while they still command the largest portion of the homebuyer pie over any other generation, that portion is shrinking — from 43% in 2022 to 28% in 2023.
+Over the past few years, data from the National Association of Realtors has shown that millennials make up a growing portion of homebuyers, and while they still command the largest portion of the homebuyer pie over any other generation, that portion is shrinking — from 43% in 2022 to 28% in 2023 and 21% in 2024.
 As these buyers are looking for homes, they’re prioritizing convenience to their offices, quality of the neighborhood, and affordability.

 Bottom Line